 Conclusion Interview Statements: (Said by you on camera)

-Sam Shin: Thorough preparation of materials essential as this procedure requires multiple days to set up.
+Sam Shin: Thorough preparation of materials is essential as this procedure requires multiple days to set up.
 Preparation of LB plates, salmonella and streptomycin should be done aseptically.
-Prior to the experiment, ensure that the experimenter is familiar with the animal protocol and safety hazards [1]
+Prior to the experiment, ensure that the experimenter is familiar with the animal protocol and safety hazards [1].

 INTERVIEW: Named author says the statement above in an interview-style shot while looking slightly off-camera